embreymorton/CS-Grad-Tracker/README.md

 ### Starting up

-- With these two files done, docker desktop up, docker set to linux containers, memory available enough, your database open and docker shared devices set to your main drive
+- With these two files done, docker desktop up, docker set to linux containers, memory available enough, and docker shared devices set to your main drive
 - You can begin by typing `docker-compose build`, to build everything
 - Afterward, you can check the docker images made by `docker image ls`